kabanero-io/kabanero-pipelines/README.md

 Tekton dashboard

 Login to the Tekton Dashboard and navigate to the Pipeline runs section in the menu on the left hand menu.
 Find your pipeline run and click on it to check the status and find logs.

-# Execute pipelines using Tekton Dashboard Webhook Extension

-You can also leverage the Tekton Dashboard Webhook Extensions to drive the pipelines automatically by configuring webhooks to github.
-Events such as commits in a github repo can be setup to automatically trigger pipeline runs.

-Visit https://github.com/tektoncd/experimental/blob/master/webhooks-extension/docs/GettingStarted.md for instructions on configuring a webhook.